 RICHIE McCAFFERY is the author of two pamphlets (Spinning Plates from HappenStance Press and the 2014 Callum Macdonald Memorial prize runner up, Ballast Flint).
 His recent collection Cairn is published by Nine Arches Press.
 He recently completed a PhD in Scottish Literature (The Scottish poets of World War Two) at The University of Glasgow.
 He is the editor of Finishing the Picture: The Collected Poems of Ian Abbot(Kennedy and Boyd, 2015) and is working on his third poetry pamphlet, due out in 2017.

-GERARD LEE McKEEVER is an academic and writer based in Thornhill, Dumfries & Galloway.
-He is currently publishing a series of short stories, with novel and screenplay projects ongoing (see gerardmckeever.co.uk).
-Gerard holds a postdoctoral position in Scottish Literature at the University of Glasgow, where he completed a PhD in English Literature in 2014.
-He has a range of work published and forthcoming in his specialist field of Scottish Romanticism, and is a founding co-convener of the Scottish Romanticism Research Group at Glasgow.
-Twitter: @gmckeeverauthor
+GERARD McKEEVER is a writer and academic based in Thornhill, Dumfries & Galloway.
+He is currently publishing a series of short stories, while writing a novel set on the Solway coast (see gerardmckeever.co.uk).
+Gerard is a British Academy Postdoctoral Fellow at the University of Glasgow, where he completed a PhD in English Literature in 2014.
+He publishes a variety of research on the subject of Scottish Romanticism.
+Twitter: @gmckeeverwriter

 STEVE MENTZ teaches literature at St. John’s University in New York City.
 His ecocritical work in the “blue humanities” can be found in Shipwreck Modernity: Ecologies of Globalization, 1550-1719 (2015), At the Bottom of Shakespeare’s Ocean (2009), and various articles.
 Creative and critical poetry and essays can be found in the open-source collection, Oceanic New York (2015) and his blog, The Bookfish.
 He tweets at @stevermentz.